localstack/localstack/README.md

   The variable `LOCALSTACK_HOSTNAME` is available for both, local Lambda execution (`LAMBDA_EXECUTOR=local`) and execution inside separate Docker containers (`LAMBDA_EXECUTOR=docker`).

+### Initializing a fresh instance

+When a container is started for the first time, it will execute files with extensions .sh that are found in /docker-entrypoint-initaws.d.
+Files will be executed in alphabetical order.
+You can easily create aws resources on localstack using `awslocal` (or `aws`) cli tool in the initialization scripts.

 ## A Note About using own SSL Certificate when `USE_SSL` are `True`

 If you need to use your own SSL Certificate and keep it persistent and not use the random automatic generated Certificate, you can place into the localstack temporary directory :